vschwaberow/rustgenhash/README.md

 - `--follow-symlinks {never,files,all}` controls whether symbolic links are hashed or followed.
 - `--threads {1|auto|N}` enables Rayon-backed parallel hashing when more than one worker is requested.
 - `--mmap-threshold <SIZE|off>` switches to memory-mapped IO for large files (e.g., `64MiB`).
 - `--manifest <FILE>` writes a JSON summary containing per-file digests, failures, and performance metadata (fail-fast suppresses the file to avoid partial output).
+When `--format multihash` is selected, the manifest preserves the emitted base58btc tokens.
 - `--error-strategy {fail-fast,continue,report-only}` determines how failures affect exit codes and manifest writes:
   - `fail-fast` stops on the first unreadable entry, exits `1`, and skips manifest creation.
   - `continue` records failures, hashes readable files, and exits `2` when any recoverable errors occur.